 Law enforcement may serve California arrest warrants for the commission of a felony offense at any time of day or night.
 Felony California warrants are good even if the arrested person is found out-of-state.
 California prosecutors frequently obtain the extradition of defendants arrested in other states.
-Arrest warrants for misdemeanor and traffic offenses can only be made between 6:00A.M. and 10:00P.M., except where the person is already in custody, in a public place, or if the court finds good cause to authorize nighttime service.
+Arrest warrants for misdemeanor and traffic offenses can only be executed between 6:00A.M. and 10:00P.M., except where the person is already in custody, in a public place, or if the court finds good cause to authorize nighttime service.

-Posting Bail on a California Warrant
+Posting Bail on a Warrant in California

 Most arrest warrants in California allow individuals subject to warrant to post bail on the warrant to ensure their appearance in court.
 The bail, however, may not be posted until the person is arrested or until the person is surrendered to court for the initial appearance on the warrant.
 This means that a felony offender would have to be arrested or personally present in court before the judge will allow bail to be posted.

 The judge is free to adjust the amount of bail at the first appearance.
 Bench warrants in misdemeanor cases can usually be handled by an attorney without the defendant having to appear in court and without the defendant having to post bail.